-In an Internet-enabled world with 24/7 access to any and all kinds of information, brand scrutiny – whether from the news media or the general public – never stops.
-The master’s in public relations online degree at Southern New Hampshire University immerses you in the technology and tactics that show brands in their best light and keep them there.
+In an Internet-enabled world with 24/7 access to any and all kinds of information, brand scrutiny - whether from the news media or the general public - never stops.
+The Master of Art in Communication with a concentration in Public Relations online degree at Southern New Hampshire University immerses you in the technology and tactics that show brands in their best light and keep them there.

 Designed for both current public relations professionals and those hoping to break into the field, this career-focused concentration demonstrates best practices for building, managing and maintaining brand value through the use of public relations and external communications.